dolithachowdary/Summer-of-DSA/description.md

 ## 📅 Day-Wise Highlights

 ### ✅ Day 1:

-- Unique elements in a list
+* Unique elements in a list
-- Prime number checker
+* Prime number checker
-- Vowel counting in a string
+* Vowel counting in a string
-- ASCII-based value summing
+* ASCII-based value summing
-- Custom case switching
+* Custom case switching
-- Interleaving strings with uppercase preserved
+* Interleaving strings with uppercase preserved
-- Substring and circular match checks
+* Substring and circular match checks
-- Run-length decoding patterns (e.g., `3a4b5c` → `aaabbbbccccc`)
+* Run-length decoding patterns (e.g., `3a4b5c` → `aaabbbbccccc`)

 ---

 ### ✅ Day 2:

-- First missing positive integer
+* First missing positive integer
-- Move zeros to end
+* Move zeros to end
-- Move even numbers to end
+* Move even numbers to end
-- Swap numbers with zeros
+* Swap numbers with zeros
-- Count set bits in binary
+* Count set bits in binary
-- Reordering odd and even elements
+* Reordering odd and even elements

 ---

 ### ✅ Day 3:

 **Bit Manipulation:**

-- Decimal to binary (manual and bitwise)
+* Decimal to binary (manual and bitwise)
-- Binary to decimal
+* Binary to decimal
-- Count number of 1’s and 0’s in binary
+* Count number of 1’s and 0’s in binary
-- First set bit from right and left
+* First set bit from right and left
-- Set or unset i-th bit
+* Set or unset i-th bit
-- Check if number is a power of 2
+* Check if number is a power of 2
-- XOR to find duplicate in array
+* XOR to find duplicate in array

 **Recursion:**

-- Count digits in a number using recursion
+* Count digits in a number using recursion

 ---

 ### ✅ Day 4:

 **Recursion Practice (Digit, String & List Problems):**

-- Sum of digits in an integer
+* Sum of digits in an integer
-- Count digits in an integer
+* Count digits in an integer
-- Find min and max from a list using recursion
+* Find min and max from a list using recursion
-- Reverse a number using recursion
+* Reverse a number using recursion
-- Check if a string is palindrome
+* Check if a string is palindrome
-- Product of digits in an integer
+* Product of digits in an integer
-- Sum of list elements
+* Sum of list elements
-- Count zeros in a number
+* Count zeros in a number
-- GCD of two numbers (Euclidean algorithm)
+* GCD of two numbers (Euclidean algorithm)

 ---

+### ✅ Day 5:

+**Recursion – Classic Problems with Docstrings & Comments**

+* Factorial of a number
+* Fibonacci series (nth term)
+* Palindrome check (string)
+* Sum of digits in a number
+* Reverse a string
+* GCD (recursive Euclidean method)
+* Permutations of a string
+* Tower of Hanoi
+* Recursive binary search
+* String to integer conversion (recursive)

+---

 ## 🛠 Tech Used

-- **Language:** Python 3
+* **Language:** Python 3
-- **Tools:** Any editor (VS Code, PyCharm, Jupyter)
+* **Tools:** Any editor (VS Code, PyCharm, Jupyter)

 ---

 ## 🔄 Upcoming Additions

-- Daily problems from advanced topics (e.g., recursion, sorting, linked lists, trees)
+* Daily problems from advanced topics (e.g., recursion, sorting, linked lists, trees)
+* More structured folders with README inside each day
-- Unit testing and time-space complexity notes
+* Unit testing and time-space complexity notes

 ---